-This EPD is "cradle-to-gate" covering the production stage (modules A1 to A3).
-This includes raw material extraction and upstream processing, secondary material processing, inbound transportation, and manufacturing.
-This study excludes installation, use, and end-of-life stages as they are not required as per PCR.
-Module D has also been excluded as it is optional as per PCR.
+This EPD is "cradle-to-gate" and covers the production stage (modules A1 to A3) including raw material extraction and upstream processing, secondary material processing, inbound transportation to the manufacturing facility, and manufacturing, as required by the PCR.
+This study excludes product delivery, installation, use, end-of-life stages, and module D as they are considered optional in the PCR.
+Since this is a "cradle-to-gate" study, the products are not declared as fulfilling a building reference service life.
 Further details are described in MGC's background report (Sphera, 2025).

-Capital goods and infrastructure flows are excluded from this analysis due to the minimal extent to which they affect the LCIA results.
-For the manufacturing of ALPOLIC/FR panels, capital goods and infrastructure last for decades with periodic replacement of key components as needed.
+Capital goods and infrastructure flows are excluded from this analysis due to the minimal extent that it affects the LCIA results.
+For the manufacturing of ALPOLIC®/PE panels, capital goods and infrastructure last for 20 to 30 years with periodic replacement of key components as identified during routine maintenance and predictive failure modeling.
 All other impacts associated with the use stage of the building while the product is being produced and all human labor and commute have also been excluded.